Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Introduction

 Linear transformation-based CCA/GCCA algorithms are elegant in computation.
 However, from a modeling viewpoint, restricting the transformations to be linear makes the `modeling power' limited.
 For decades, a lot of effort has been invested to extending the CCA/GCCA ideas to the nonlinear regime---via incorporating a variety of nonlinear transformations.
 For example, kernel CCA has been popular since the 2000s \cite{fukumizu2007statistical,bach2002kernel}.
 More recently, together with the success of deep learning, deep neural networks are also used to enhance CCA for unsupervised representation learning \cite{wang2015deep,andrew13deep}.
 Compared to kernel methods, deep neural networks are considered more flexible and more scalable.

 Kernel CCA and deep CCA have demonstrated effectiveness in many real-world applications, e.g., image representation learning \cite{wang2015deep} and speech processing \cite{wang2015unsupervised}.
 This is encouraging---it shows that incorporating nonlinearity in data analytics is indeed well-motivated.
 On the other hand, it is still largely unclear under what conditions these methods will work (fail) or how to improve existing schemes with theoretical supports.
-In fact, unlike linear CCA whose generative models, parameter identifiability issues, and computational aspects are fairly well understood, nonlinear CCA formulations are largely intuition-driven.
+In fact, unlike linear CCA whose generative models, parameter identifiability {properties}, and computational aspects are fairly well understood, nonlinear CCA formulations are largely intuition-driven.

 In this work, we revisit the nonlinear multiview analysis problem, and offer both theoretical understanding and theory-backed implementation.
 Our work is motivated by a recent work in linear CCA \cite{ibrahim2019cell}, where different views are modeled as mixtures of shared components and view-specific components (which are interference).
 This model is similar to the one considered in machine learning in the context of probabilistic CCA \cite{bach2005probabilistic}.
 Under this model, interesting interpretation for the effectiveness of CCA can be obtained.
 Specifically, the work in \cite{ibrahim2019cell} shows that the classic linear CCA can extract the shared components' range space---even if the interference terms are much stronger than the shared components.
-The model is fairly simple and succinct, yet the insight is significant: It explains the robustness of linear multiview analysis and gives clear scenarios under which CCA is preferred over the single-view analysis tools such as PCA.
+The model is fairly simple and succinct, yet the insight is significant: it offers an interesting interpretation for the effectiveness of CCA for extracting shared information across views under possibly strong interference.